“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

-Now Sano considered that, since he was up so early, he might as well avail himself of the bath out back.
-It wouldn’t help with the nakedness, but it was obvious he wasn’t going to be able to stop thinking about this any time soon in any case.
+Now Sano considered that, since he was up so early, he should avail himself of the bath out back.
+It wouldn’t help with the nakedness, but obviously he wouldn’t be able to stop thinking about this any time soon in any case.
 “We make foreign investments jointly,” had remarked the bastard that had fucked him last night; thus he could afford a private bath.
 Sano might as well make use of it.

 The advantage of bath-houses over private baths was, of course, that somebody else got everything ready for you, so the relaxation stage was reached much sooner and with less trouble.
-But eventually, even here, Sano was lying back in the hot water with his eyes closed thinking about the same things he’d been thinking about almost exclusively since awakening.
-The biggest question at the moment was: how could he feel so good about something and yet so fucking awful at the same time?
+But eventually, even here, Sano lay back in the hot water with his eyes closed thinking about the same things he’d been thinking about almost exclusively since awakening.
+The biggest question at the moment remained how he could feel so good about something and yet so fucking awful at the same time.

 And it wasn’t like he was having an affair or anything.
 He wasn’t actually with Kenshin yet, and this was just practice…

 He groaned.
 To lose his virginity to Saitou Hajime was nothing he’d ever expected — not when he’d entered into their little agreement, nor at any time in his weirdest and most perverted dreams.
 He hadn’t even tried to pretend Saitou was Kenshin.
 And the most ridiculous thing was that he didn’t mind.